19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 shall be entitled —

-(i) where section 76(1)(a) of that Act applies and the child is delivered during her first or second confinement —
+(i) where section 76(1)(a) of that Act applies and her confinement during which the child is delivered is her first or second specified event —

 (A) if the child becomes a citizen of Singapore within the first 4 weeks of the period referred to in section 76(1)(a)(ii) of that Act —